Navy10021/MDAutoEncoder/README.md

 ![image](https://github.com/Navy10021/MDAutoEncoder/assets/105137667/97772f00-8f91-47f4-a3fe-fd3c270ca9d0)

+For more information about model training and detection, see the Jupyter notebook in[notebooks/Malware_Dataset.ipynb](notebooks/Malware_Dataset.ipynb).

 ## 📊 Performance Metrics
 The performance of the anomaly detection model was evaluated by the AUC value of the ROC bulletproof.
 In Figure LEFT, the best performance is an AUC value of 1.0, indicating complete size change.
 Additionally, on the right side of the figure, the MDAuto-Encoder model indicates whether or not the handle is coded.
 These results mean that the proposed anomaly detection model maintains consistently high performance even under various lever values.